vircadia/vircadia-native-core/BUILD_WIN.md

 If you experience issues building interface on Visual Studio 2013, try generating the build files with Visual Studio 2010 instead.
 To do so, download Visual Studio 2010 and run `cmake .. -G "Visual Studio 10"` (Assuming running from %HIFI_DIR%\build).

+#####Windows SDK 8.1

+If using Visual Studio 2013 and building as a Visual Studio 2013 project you need the Windows 8 SDK which you should already have as part of installing Visual Studio 2013.
+You should be able to see it at `C:\Program Files (x86)\Windows Kits\8.1\Lib\winv6.3\um\x86`.

 ###Qt
 You can use the online installer or the offline installer.
 If you use the offline installer, be sure to select the "OpenGL" version.